sarika2446/ece4160/lab6.md

 ## Lab Tasks

-I chose to do task A.
+I chose to do Task A.

 Through extensive testing, I found that a controller with only the proportional term worked best for my system and caused minimal overshooting and oscillation.
 I started out by increasing the proportional gain from 0 to 0.03, where I saw a lot of oscillation.
 I then reduced it by a factor of 2 to 0.015, and found that this caused the robot to stop at a distance very close to 304 mm from the obstacle.
 I found that I needed to implement a small range around 304 mm in which the target would be considered reached because the ToF sensor would not always detect a value of 304 mm even if it passed that point due to the relatively low sampling frequency.